Ferns of the

 Leaders: Leaders for this event are Nancy Stranahan, Director of the Arc of Appalachia; and Elijah Crabtree, Manager of Tremper Mound and Simon Farm Preserves. (link to their sites)

 Lodging: Lodging is available for an additional fee at the Tremper Mound Manor House.
 The Manor House is an attractive, rambling 1940s house with many bedrooms that is aesthetic, comfortable, and convenient - since the gathering room for this workshop is at the same location.
 Linens and towels are provided.
 Optionally, registrants can choose to stay in one of the several Airbnb offerings in the Portsmouth region - roughly 15 minutes away.
 Also available are lodge rooms at Shawnee State Park Lodge.
 The lodge is approximately a 25-minute drive away from the manor house, which, because of the distance, is not as ideal as staying in the manor house or in town.
-The cost of the manor house is $50/per night in a room shared with another registrant of the same gender, and $85/per night for a private room - both sharing a bathroom on a common hall.
-One room with a queen bed is available with a private bathroom for $100/night.
+The manor house is truly a "house" that has been remodeled to provide private and semi-private accommodations.
+One room has a private bath, the others share baths on the hall.
+Price ranges from $50/per night/person to $85/per night/person.
 Give our office a call to discuss available options.

 Cancellation policy.
-In case of cancellation, refunds will be granted in full up until ________.
+In case of cancellation, refunds will be granted in full up until May 13, 2025.
 After that time, all payments are final and if not used, will be recorded as a tax-deductible donation to the Arc of Appalachia.
 Registrations are transferable.
 If transferring your registration to another party, please be sure to give us the recipient’s name and email.

 We will be providing a little FERN ID booklet that has proven to be an amazingly helpful aid.
 For serious learners, we recommend the book: Ferns, Spikemosses, Clubmosses, and Quillworts of Eastern North America (Princeton Field Guides) by Emily Sessa.